What to Expect

-If you are planning on joining this trip, you must make special efforts to get in good physical condition for the trip.
+If you are planning on hiking the TMB, you must make special efforts to get in good physical condition for the trip.
 The fitter you are the more enjoyable you will find this expedition.

 Every participant should have a health check with a medical physician to ensure that they are in good physical health prior to embarking on their trip.
 No Roads is not a medical adviser and we take no legal responsibility for medical or other emergencies that may arise on the course of a trek.
 As the service provider and hosts, we will take all necessary steps needed to evacuate injured or ill clients on the understanding that all costs involved will be paid to us before leaving the country (see Insurance).

 To prepare safely and effectively for this trek in the European Alps you specifically need to train for a period of at least five to six months.
 We suggest that during your training you should undertake frequent training walks, which you will need to progressively increase in hiking time, distance, and elevation gain.

 During your walks, you need to familiarise yourself with walking with a day pack (weight of 5-7 kilos) and your walking poles.